Towards a Quantitative Theory of Digraph-Based Complexes and its Applications in Brain Network Analysis: Directed Flag Complexes of Digraphs

-The concept of directed flag complexes \citep{Masulli, Reimann} is a variant for digraphs of the concept of flag complexes, however, although the flag complex associated with a graph is, in fact, an example of ASC, a directed flag complex associated with a digraph is actually an example of ADSC, since the digraph may contain double-edges, which implies that a subset of its vertex set may span different directed cliques; an exception occurs for digraphs \textit{without double-edges}, in which cases the corresponding directed flag complexes are ASCs with a specific order in their simplices.
+The concept of directed flag complexes \citep{Masulli, Reimann} is a variant for digraphs of the concept of flag complexes, however, although the flag complex associated with a graph is, in fact, an example of ASC, a directed flag complex associated with a digraph is actually an example of ADSC, since the digraph may contain double edges, which implies that a subset of its vertex set may span different directed cliques; an exception occurs for digraphs \textit{without double edges}, in which cases the corresponding directed flag complexes are ASCs with a specific order in their simplices.

 \begin{definition} Given a digraph $G = (V, E)$, its \textit{directed flag complex}, denoted by $\mathrm{dFl}(G)$, is the abstract directed simplicial complex whose directed $k$-simplices span directed $(k+1)$-cliques of $G$, i.e. for every $[v_{0},...,v_{k}] \in \mathrm{dFl}(G)$, we have $v_{i} \in V$, $\forall i$, and $(v_{i}, v_{j}) \in E$, $\forall i < j$. \end{definition}